ArashAh/version_control_workshop/README.md

 - [Part 2: Single-branch collaborative development ](./part-2.md)
   - Initiate a project from Git
   - Create a remote repository and connect
-  - Clone / Push / Pull
+  - Commit / Push / Pull
   - Create and resolve a merge conflict
   - Detach the HEAD
 - [Part 3: Multi-branch collaborative development ](./part-3.md)